 Figure 5 (a), (b), (c) and (d) plots the four GOF measures calculated for a range of SNRs for the five simulated spindles.
 As seen, all four GOF measures approach their ideal values with increasing SNR.

 It should be noted that the actual values of GOF measures also depend on the initial parameter values from which the NLLS algorithm starts execution.
 Figure 6 shows results obtained from the NLLS algorithm when executed for the same spindle but using different initial conditions.
-It is seen that the estimates converge at all SNRs despite minor variations in initial conditionsHowever, there exists constraints on major variations as will be discussed in Section [].
+It is seen that the estimates converge at all SNRs despite minor variations in initial conditions

 Figure 5 and Figure 6 show that parameters estimated with the NLLS converged to their true values with higher SNR as expected.
 These estimates were obtained with high confidence levels as seen in the sample confidence bounds shown for a simulated spindle in Table 1.
 Figure 7 further illustrates the confidence levels of the parameter estimates of a simulated spindle at varying SNRs.
 Both the accuracy and the confidence of estimation improve with higher SNR for all the parameters.

 This approach was then tested on spindles obtained from EOG data.
 As the true parameter values of the real spindles are not known, we instead compared the spindle properties to the properties derived from the parameter estimates.
-As discussed in section 3, e2π provides an estimate of the frequency in Hertz.
+As discussed in section 3, e/2π provides an estimate of the frequency in Hertz.